-By now, you should have a basic understanding of how to get around your Linux server and how to see the files and directories available.
-You should also know some basic file manipulation commands that will allow you to view, copy, move, or delete files.
-Finally, you should be comfortable with some basic editing using the
+By now, you should have an understanding of how to get around your Linux server and how to see the files and directories available.
+You should also know file manipulation commands that will allow you to view, copy, move, or delete files.
+Finally, you should be comfortable with some editing using the

 nano text editor.

 With these few skills, you should be able to continue on with other guides and learn how to get the most out of your server.
-In our next guide, we will discuss how to view and understand Linux permissions.
+In our next guide, you will understand how to view and understand Linux permissions.